ecmwf/polytope/docs/Service/Design_doc.md

 }
 ```

 If this range was included in the above feature dictionary for a `timeseries` it would ask for `step` (due to it being the default axis for timeseries) starting at `0` and ending at `10` with an interval of `2`, the returned steps would be `0,2,4,6,8,10`.
-Or equivilent to asking for the following in a mars request.
+This is equivalent to asking for the following in a mars request:

 ```python
 "step" : "0/to/10/by/2"
 ```

-The above can also be put in the not feature key however it must then be mutually exclusive with `range`.
+The above can also be put in the body of the request.
+However it must then be mutually exclusive with `range`.
 If both or neither are in the request an error is thrown.

 `range` can also appear in the following form: